 Quiet hours becomes Focus assist, and now, it has a new page in System, and while Focus assist has been a feature of Windows 10 for a long time, now it’s more customizable.

 In this page, you’ll find options to turn off the experience, as well as the option to turn it on using priorities to allow certain notifications to break through your quiet hours.
 Additionally, there is an option to hide all your notifications, except for alarms.

 Focus assist also introduces Automatic rules that allows you to select the time and activities when you don’t want to be disturbed and Focus assist will turn on automatically.

-Windows 10 Redstone 4 includes three automatic rules, which you can click to further customize each rule:
+Windows 10 April 2018 Update includes three automatic rules, which you can click to further customize each rule:

 During these times — Sets schedule when Focus assist should turn on automatically.